-&lt;sup>169 See, e.g., id. at 22.
+&lt;sup>176 See, e.g., id. at 22.

-&lt;sup>170 GAO noted that although EPA attempts to set rigid deadlines initially for these assessments, it appeared to have limited authority to enforce them, particularly against other agencies.
+&lt;sup>177 GAO noted that although EPA attempts to set rigid deadlines initially for these assessments, it appeared to have limited authority to enforce them, particularly against other agencies.
 Id. at 18.
 In its recent report, GAO also identified continuing, significant delays in IRIS assessments, although GAO also questioned whether EPA's two year goal was feasible, at least for moderately complex assessments.
-See GAO, CHEMICAL ASSESSMENTS, supra note 146, at 27-28.
-See, e.g., id. at 8 chemicals/year); and contractor-selected individualized peer review panels for the remaining IRIS assessments (which one EPA official estimated covered about eighty percent of the total assessments).
-Regardless of which group conducts the peer review, there are minimal standards for those serving as reviewers, such as standard conflict of interest requirements adopted by the agency.
-The peer review contractor sets up and manages this external peer review when it is not conducted by EPA's SAB or the NAS.
+See GAO, CHEMICAL ASSESSMENTS, supra note 152, at 27-28.

+&lt;sup>178 See, e.g., id. at 8